-In recent years, Trave Harmon and his wife have volunteered and taken up positions in local government in Plainfield Connecticut where they live.
-Agriculture committee, economic committee, party unification committee, and business education alliance have allowed the Harmon Family to be more ingrained in the local towns helping we the people grow and utilize the business experience Mr. Harmon has acquired.
+In recent years, Trave Harmon and his wife have volunteered and taken up positions in local government in Connecticut where they live.
+Agriculture committee, economic committee, party unification committee, and business education alliance have allowed the Harmon Family to be more ingrained in the local towns helping the people grow and utilize the business experience Mr. Harmon has acquired.

 With associations, both agnostic and religious, listening to all and taking under the advisement of peers, he has contributed every possible hour to improving the lives of those who are around him and his family.

 Trave Harmon is an actual minister.
-For years through diligent study, advancement of ideas and more, Mr. Harmon became a certified minister through the Unitarian church in 2007.
+For years through diligent study, advancement of ideas and more, Mr. Harmon became a certified minister in 2007.
 Throughout the years since then, he has performed multiple weddings, hosted dozens upon dozens of events at his home, and has advised those with questions with his beliefs.
 Active within the local community and online, he has helped hundreds if not thousands seeking advice and guidance.

 Trave was also a Worcester County Sheriff Reserve Deputy in Worcester Massachusetts since 2006, but since moving out of state had to give up his position.